steves11/Project_1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:t
-- Copy the _____ file to _____.
+- Copy the configured files (metricbeat.conf.yml filebeat.conf.yml)  to /etc/ansible .
-- Update the _____ file to include...
+- Update the cofnfigured files to include the private ip of the elk server. (change under elastic search and kibana)
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to elk-servers-publicip:5601/app/kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- _Which file is the playbook? elk-install.yml metricbeat-playbook.yml filebeat-playbook.yml
+-  Where do you copy it? /etc/ansible
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _Which file do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts
+-  How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+When creating the playbook you specify where you are applying,webservers or elkservers with their ip addresses.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? elk-servers-publicip:5601/app/kibana